North Korea national football team: Withdrawal period (1993–2005)

 In 2003, it was with Yun Jong-su on the bench that the North Koreans started the 2004 AFC Asian Cup qualification.
-After a preliminary round where they dismissed the Indian team (2–0 and 1–1), the Chollimas can not do better than a last place the second round.
-These playoffs are marked by two incidents: first, during the game against Iran, where the North Koreans left the field as a result of smoke bombs which have landed on the field, the second as North Korea refused to issue the Jordanian players visas, leading to the AFC granting Jordan a 3–0 victory and suspending North Korea from all competition in Asia for a year including the 2007 AFC Asian Cup.
+After a preliminary round where they defeated the Indian team, the Chollimas finished last in the second round.
+These playoffs were marked by two incidents: first, during the game against Iran, where the North Koreans left the field as a result of smoke bombs which landed on the field; second, when North Korea refused to issue the Jordanian players visas, leading to the AFC granting Jordan a 3–0 victory and suspending North Korea from all competition in Asia for a year, including the 2007 AFC Asian Cup.

-In 2005, the North Koreans returned to the 2006 World Cup qualifiers, twelve years after their last campaign.
-Dropped into Group 5 in the second round, they finished top.
-In the next round, they saw their journey come to an end finishing last behind Japan, Iran (both qualified for the final phase) and Bahrain (which had to play in the play-off).
-A few months later, North Korea return to the 2005 East Asian Football Championship, thirteen years after their last participation.
+In 2005, the North Koreans returned to the 2006 FIFA World Cup qualifiers, twelve years after their last campaign.
+Placed in Group 5 in the second round, they finished top.
+In the next round, they saw their journey come to an end, finishing last behind Japan, Iran, and Bahrain.
+A few months later, North Korea returned to the 2005 East Asian Football Championship, thirteen years after their last participation.
 In the qualifying round, the North Koreans broke their record for biggest victory with a 21–0 victory against Guam.
 As in the 1990 and 1992 editions, the Chollimas finished on the podium, in third place, behind China and Japan, whom they beat 1–0 in the first match of the final round.